AleshaIdetRvat/link-converter-client/README.md

 # ShortLinkConverter

-Full stack app using Node.js, Express, React and MongoDB along with ES6+.
+***Full stack app using Node.js, Express, React and MongoDB along with ES6+.***

+But unfortunately, short links will not open on free Netlify hosting

 ## Available Scripts